Everything You Need To Know About Starting A Real Estate Brokerage

 3. Real estate transaction management software

 Managing the real estate transaction process can be overwhelming.
-It’s a good idea to invest in transaction management software once you have your first deal under your belt.
+Investing in transaction management software is a good idea once you have your first deal under your belt.

 A product like Paperless Pipeline allows you to digitize and automate the entire transaction process.
-This is essential if you plan to run a brokerage remotely and valuable even if you don’t.
+With our software, you can:

 - Create transaction checklists that guide your team through all the steps, from listing to closing.

 - Generate reports that show crucial transaction information.
-For example, the number of deals expected to close within the next 30 days or the number of deals closed in a certain period.
+For example, the number of deals expected to close within the next 30 days or those closed in a certain period.

 - Upload and review documents from anywhere, enabling a completely remote way of working.

-- Connect your account to over 3,000 commonly used apps.
+- Integrate your account with over 3,000 commonly used apps.

 4. Real estate commission management software

-You can view reports, manage plans, and even assign different agents to unique commission structures.
+With our Commission Module, you can view commission reports, manage plans, and assign agents to unique commission structures.

 Additionally, agents can view their own income reports in a few clicks, allowing them to see how much they’ve made and what they can expect to make in the near future.